B00083583/github-story-2019/Chapter02.md

 </p>

 <p>
     You know as a kid, they would search in odd places and im no different.
+Since i was still so young and so i thought maybe she realised that i was following her and was going to try scare her so she would then hid somehwere in the room.
+So at the time i searched under the bed, inside the closet and even behind the door but i just couldnt find her anywhere.
 </p>